 In the example below, I just typed the BBC website to see the last cached version:

 If you just lost some pages or links, you can restore them easily with Google cache.
 But, if you need the full website pages, you need to spend more time browsing your website through the cached version.
 A simple and fast way is viewing and copying the page source code, then paste it on your new server, or just copy and paste the content if you have text only.

 Google cache saved many bloggers and website owners from losing their sites and business.
-It’s the only real caching service in the world that shows you a functional pages and links exactly as the real version.
+It’s the only real caching service in the world that shows you functional pages and links exactly like the real version.
 But, as Google cache is great, it has its limits, you can only view the latest cache and not all of them.

 2. Restore from the Web Archive

 The web archive is the oldest and largest archive for the web.
 The only problem is that many of their archived pages are broken and even non-functional, you’re not guaranteed to get even 80% of your website pages.
 Remember that you can get other functional pages, that you can use to restore your blog or website.

 The best thing about the web archive is that you can browse your website on any day, month, or year that you want.
 Just add your website URL in the search bow and start browsing.